The Mile High FI podcast is dedicated to authentic conversations on financial independence and what it takes to achieve it in modern life.

 While a college education is important, not having a degree shouldn’t hold you back from building a business.

-I mean, plenty of entrepreneurs out there dropped out of school and are still unbelievably successful.
+I mean, plenty of entrepreneurs dropped out of school and are still unbelievably successful.

 Matt Giovanisci is the central figure of this episode as he shares the story of how he created a successful lifestyle business with no degree.